 - A. The impartial decision maker will be responsible for drafting an Initial Order that: - 1.
-Identifies the allegations of sexual harassment; - 2.
-Describes the procedural steps taken from receipt of the formal complaint through the determination, including any notifications

-- to parties, interviews with witnesses and parties, site visits, methods used to gather evidence, and hearings held; - 3.
+Identifies the allegations of sexual harassment; - Describes the grievance and disciplinary procedures, starting with filing of the formal complaint through the determination of responsibility, including notices to parties, interviews with witnesses and parties, site visits, methods used to gather evidence, and hearings held; - 3.
 Makes findings of fact supporting the determination of responsibility; - 4.
-Reaches conclusions as to whether the facts establish whether the Respondent is responsible for engaging in Sexual Harassment in violation of Title IX or any other college policy; - 5.
-Contains a statement of, and rationale for, the impartial decision maker's determination of responsibility for each allegation; - 6.
-Describes any disciplinary sanction or conditions imposed against the Respondent, if any; - 7.
+Reaches conclusions as to whether the facts establish whether the Respondent is responsible for engaging in Sexual Harassment in violation of Title IX; - 5.
+Contains a statement of, and rationale for, the determination of responsibility for each allegation; - 6.
+Describes any disciplinary sanction or conditions imposed against the Respondent, if any: - 7.
 Describes to what extent, if any, Complainant is entitled to remedies designed to restore or preserve Complainant's equal access to the College's education programs or activities; and - 8.
 Describes the process for appealing the Initial Order to the College President. - B. The impartial decision maker will serve the Initial Order on the Parties simultaneously.